There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The best way to explore the nooks and crannies of Norway is by public transport, and trains are often the most environmentally-friendly option.
 Not only that – train journeys like the Bergen Railway, the Rauma Railway, the Nordland Railway, and the Ofoten Line are among the most beautiful in the world!

 You can also easily visit amazing destinations by the fjords or in the mountains and valleys by bus or boat.
-If you wish to explore the Norwegian coastline, local ferries make it convenient to go island hopping from major ports in Bergen, Ålesund, Kristiansund, Trondheim, and Bodø.
+If you wish to explore the Norwegian coastline, local ferries and express boats make it convenient to go island hopping from major ports in Bergen, Ålesund, Kristiansund, Trondheim, and Bodø.

 The travel planner Entur gives you an overview of timetables and routes, and several destinations offer pre-planned round trip passes and travel passes.

 If you wish to embark on an epic road trip by yourself, you can easily do so in an electric car (or even an electric bike), whether it is a rental or your own.
-There are more than 10,000 charging stations across Norway, and the number is still rising.
-If you are driving a Tesla, you can use their fast-charging stations.
-Moreover, several hotels have designated charging spots in their car parks.
+When it comes to electric vehicles, Norway is top of the class.
+There are more than 25,000 charging stations and more than 6000 fast chargers across Norway, and the number is still rising.
+Several hotels have designated charging spots in their car parks.

 In Oslo, you can explore the city with an electric city car from Greenmobile, and in Geiranger and Flåm you can go exploring in a mini electric car provided by eMobility.